cdobbi/Rabbit-Genome-Calculator/README.md

 See LICENSE file for details.

 Disclaimer
 This calculator provides predictions based on simplified Mendelian genetics.
-Real-world rabbit genetics can be more complex due to:
+It does NOT yet, include:
 Modifier genes
 Environmental factors
 Incomplete expression
-Genetic interactions not modeled here
+Genetic interactions not modeled here.
-Always consult with experienced breeders and genetics resources for breeding decisions.